Every Kid Outdoors

 • Some of these students will come as part of organized field trips, and others will come with their families and friends and will use a printable pass to get free park access for a year.

-Participating agencies in Every Kid in a Park include the National Park Service, Forest Service, Department of Education, Army Corps of Engineers, Bureau of Land Management, U.S. Fish and Wildlife Service, Bureau of Reclamation, and National Oceanic and Atmospheric Administration.
+Participating agencies in Every Kid Outdoors include the National Park Service, Forest Service, Army Corps of Engineers, Bureau of Land Management, U.S. Fish and Wildlife Service, Bureau of Reclamation, and National Oceanic and Atmospheric Administration.

 Teacher's GuideA Teacher’s Guide to Outdoor Education Sites and Programs in the Flathead Region – Explore the educational sites and programs available in the Flathead Region for fun and effective field trips in this eBooklet.